They Call Me Macho Woman

 Beavis’s Movie Memories

 After she is captured, we do have some short, unsettling scenes of forced affection, but they are not nearly as bad or disturbing as they are in other movies of this caliber.
 Even though you cringe with discomfort while viewing them, they are needed to make her revenge lust all that more believable and gratifying to the viewer.
-You wouldn’t believe that her revenge toward the gang members were justified had they simply stolen her Blockbuster ID, rented Biodome, and never returned it.
+You wouldn’t believe that her revenge toward the gang members were justified had they simply stolen her $25 Starbucks Gift Card and used it until it had a zero balance.
 Eventually, she escapes using some very unique and hurtful tactics involving nails, knives, and axes.
-There is a running gag in the film where she jams a small branch in one of the henchmen’s ears and for the rest of the film he runs around yelling “WHAT?”
+There is a running gag in the film after she jams a small branch in one of the henchmen’s ears and for the rest of the film he runs around yelling “WHAT?”

-As far as bad movies go, I would give this one 4 stars.
-It’s bad, but funny and a great film to riff on with your friends.
+As far as B-Movies go, I would give this one 4 snarks.
+It’s funny and a great film to riff on with your friends.
 Plus the whole retro fashion aspect makes it a great nostalgia piece, especially for us old timers.
 I was hoping there was a sequel to this movie but it appears that Debra Sweaney only made this one film.
-According to IMDB, she had a cameo in another crapfest called The Vineyard, but this was her only main starring role.
-You might be thinking why, if the movie is so bad, I would want to see a sequel?
-Well, I have a lot of unanswered questions regarding those socks.
-After she is captured and tied up, she is barefoot.
-I guess this makes it easier to subdue someone when they’re not wearing shoes.
-When she does escape, she finds a pair of totally different shoes nearby, but where the hell are the original shoes and socks!
-I realize there are dozens of plot holes and unresolved issues in this movie, like what happened to the property she and Benny were on their way to look at?
-Did she make an offer, or did she opt for something a little more urban?
-But the whole 80’s fashion faux-pa in this film is all I really cared about, and I hope you can see why.
+According to IMDB, she had a cameo in another film called The Vineyard, but this was her only main starring role.